Visualize, discover, and act on your Stripe payment and payout data with metrics and metric dashboards!

 - When you’re done selecting (and filtering) columns, click Preview data.
 The data preview window is populated with the results of the query for the columns you chose.

-- If this isn’t the data you want for your modelled data source, choose a different data view and/or columns.
-To preview your most recent choices, either click Preview data again or Reload data (in the data preview window).
+- If this isn’t the data you want for your data feed, choose a different data view and/or columns.
+To preview your most recent choices, either click Preview data again or Reload data (located above the data preview table).

 Note: At the top of the data preview window, you can see the Stripe account you’re currently connected to (see below).
 By clicking it, you can change to a different account.
 If you change accounts, your recent choices are removed and you start over by choosing a data view and columns.

-- In the data preview window, you can narrow down the data you want to include in your modelled data source by applying filters to applicable columns.
+- In the data preview window, you can narrow down the data you want to include in your data feed by applying filters to applicable columns.

-- When you’re satisfied with your choices, click Save and continue.
+- When you’re satisfied with your choices, click Save query.

 You've chosen your data.
-Next step - refine the data.
+Next step - refine the data in the data feed editor.

 If you’re happy with the automatic settings:

-- Click Save and continue and proceed to Choosing settings for your Stripe custom metric.
+- Click Save data feed and proceed to Configuring your custom metric.

 If you want to make changes: